yashovardhan99/niveshpy/docs/advanced/parsers.md

 ???+ warning
     If another installed parser has the same key, your parser may be overwritten.
     If this happens, a warning will be logged.
-    If you find yourself in this situation, you can change your parser key or advice the user to uninstall the other parser.
+    If you find yourself in this situation, you can change your parser key or advise the user to uninstall the other parser.

 ### Shell Completion

-[NiveshPy CLI](cli/index.md) supports shell completion.
+[NiveshPy CLI](../cli/index.md) supports shell completion.
 If the user types the partial command `niveshpy parse ...` and presses ++tab++, the CLI will look for parsers with keys starting with the partial key entered by the user (or all parsers if no key is provided).
 Depending on the terminal, the CLI will show a list of all such keys along with the name defined in your [`ParserInfo.name`][niveshpy.models.parser.ParserInfo.name]

 ???+ tip